Revised and effective as of April 19, 2023

 Disclosures of PI for a Business Purpose

-In the preceding twelve (12) months, Company has disclosed PI to our trusted third-party marketing partners who we share data with for commercial purposes.
+In the preceding twelve (12) months, we have disclosed PI to our trusted third-party marketing partners who we share data with for commercial purposes.
 The PI that you provide to us and information about your order may be combined with other personally identifiable information from our records and other sources.
 This information will be used to make our future marketing efforts more efficient.
 This information may also be shared with our trusted third-party marketing partners who we share data with for our own, their own, or their clients’ commercial purposes whose products or services we feel may be of interest to you.
-Sometimes, this sharing may be considered a “sale” under the CCPA: we may “sell” information we collect that regards or reflects personal identifiers, transactions or inferences.
+Sometimes, this sharing may be considered a “sale” under the applicable state privacy laws, particularly if we use third-party ad or tracking cookies.
+We may be considered to be “selling” information that we collect that contains or reflects personal identifiers, transactions, or inferences.

 Your Rights and Choices